Generic Name: ritonavir (rit-OH-na-vir) (Oral route)

-Coadministration of ritonavir with several classes of drugs including sedative hypnotics, antiarrhythmics, or ergot alkaloid preparations may result in potentially serious and/or life-threatening adverse events due to possible effects of ritonavir on the hepatic metabolism of certain drugs.
+Coadministration of ritonavir with several classes of drugs including sedative hypnotics, antiarrhythmics, or ergot alkaloid preparations may result in potentially serious or life-threatening adverse events due to possible effects of ritonavir on the hepatic metabolism of certain drugs.
 Review medications taken by patients prior to prescribing ritonavir or when prescribing other medications to patients already taking ritonavir .

 Commonly used brand name(s)